dongjunchung/bayesGO/README.md

 References
 ==========

 Chung D, Lawson A, Zheng WJ (2016), "A statistical framework for biomedical literature mining."
+To appear in Statistics in Medicine.